Five Head Wartenberg Wheel

 August 25th, 2010

-The Wartenberg Wheel was originated a medical instrument used to test sensitivity.
-It has since been adopted by kinksters who enjoy all sorts of stimulation and many non-kinky sex toy retailers have started to sell it as well, including Good Vibes.
-They bill is as the pinwheel, which I will use from here on out simply because I am a lazy typer.
+The Wartenberg Wheel was originally a medical instrument used to test sensitivity.
+It has since been adopted by kinksters who enjoy all sorts of stimulation, and many non-kinky sex toy retailers have started to sell it as well, including Good Vibes.
+They bill it as the pinwheel, which I will use from here on out.

-So I asked for the pinwheel and it showed up shortly thereafter.
+So I asked for the pinwheel, and it showed up shortly thereafter.
 Immediately, I was surprised by how sharp the pins are.
 I guess I expected them to be a bit duller and others have said the same.
-However, I am wondering if different brands of pinwheel may actually be more dull.
-I only have one so I cannot say.
-Nevertheless, I do know that some brands come with a storage pouch/sheath and the one that Good Vibes says it does but mine did not.
+However, I am wondering if different brands of pinwheel (this one’s made my Kookie International) may actually be more dull.
+I only have one, so I cannot say.
+Nevertheless, I do know that some brands come with a storage pouch/sheath, and the one that Good Vibes says it does, but mine did not.
 This is a shame because it’s sharp enough that I’d want to wrap it up to avoid damaging anything else or, Heaven forbid, stepping on it!

 Let me back up a bit to describe this.
-The pin wheel is a long, metal handle with a slightly angled head that holds a wheel consists of 20 or so metal protrusions, or pins.
-There is a flathead screw that pierces through the layers of the handle and the wheel itself to allow it to spin.
-The space around the wheel is enough to allow it to move slightly to the left and right, so there is a bit of wobble to the movement and this causes it to make a metallic sound as well.
+The pinwheel is a long, metal handle with a slightly angled head that holds a wheel consisting of 20 or so metal protrusions or pins.
+A flathead screw connects the layers of the handle and the wheel itself to allow it to spin.
+The space around the wheel is enough to allow it to move slightly to the left and right, so there is a bit of wobble, and this causes it to make a metallic sound as well.
 The pins actually flatten toward the end, so they’re not exactly conical.

-Yet, I didn’t really enjoy it on my breasts at all, as I said, the pins are much sharper than I expected.
+Yet, I didn’t really enjoy it on my breasts at all.
+As I said, the pins are much sharper than I expected.
 So I have barely tried to apply any pressure at all.
-I’m just a pussy at this point.
-However, I can tell that the type of sensation a firmer touch would provider would be more enjoyable with a partner.
-My head’s not really in the right space to enjoy the Pinwheel in its entirety.
+However, I can tell that the type of sensation a firmer touch would provide would be more enjoyable with a partner, especially because being aroused typically makes it easier to take more pain.
+With pressure, you can draw blood, and it becomes more apparent that the pinwheel isn’t perfectly produced.
+Some of the spokes are a little rough or a bit bent.

-That doesn’t keep my mind from racing to determine other ways to use this.
+That doesn’t stop my mind from racing to determine other ways to use this.
 Over clothes or fabric?
 Sure.
 Heated or cooled?
-A little side to side scratching?
+A little side-to-side scratching?
 If you so desire.
 If you hold the wheel still, you can use it to poke.
-And even the typical roll can vary from a steady path that never leaves the skin or quick strokes that pull away from it.
+And even the typical roll can vary from a steady path that never leaves the skin to quick strokes that pull away from it.

-Traditional Wartenberg wheels were stainless steel but there’s an area on mine where the finish has been scratched off and I can see something coppery or brassy beneath it.
-This is around the head of the toy.
-I filed off a speck on the handle and it seems to be the same metal all the way through.
+Traditional Wartenberg wheels were stainless steel, but there’s an area on mine where the finish has been scratched off, and I can see something coppery or brassy beneath it.
+I filed off a speck on the handle, and it seemed to be the same metal throughout.
 I have no idea what’s going on with that.
 And it doesn’t affect the functionality in the least, it’s just.. weird.

-So, my final thoughts are this is pretty neat.
-I don’t know what’s up with the sheath and coating but I do know you should be careful when dropping it.
+So, my final thoughts are that this Pinwheel is pretty neat.
+I don’t know what’s up with the sheath and coating, but I do know you should be careful when dropping it.
 Don’t catch it and cut yourself.